billyc/keyboard/docs/README.md

 Some older Turkish words still use the circumflex `^` e.g. *bekârım*.
 You can type those by using what's called "dead key" combinations:

 * First type `SHIFT`+`RIGHT-ALT`+`6` (the circumflex key) -- nothing will show up on your screen
-* Then type the vowel you want to get the little hat: â, ô, ê will magically appear.
+* Then type the vowel you want to see the letter with the little hat: â, ô, ê, î will magically appear.

 ### Installation